 - The Executive Cabinet represents the student body at the highest level of student government and includes the Student Body President and leaders of each SGA organization. - The Student Senate is made up of the President and Vice-President of each class, representatives from each residence hall and representatives from other significant student groups.
-Senate serves as the legislative body for SGA and meets regularly to hear student concerns and formulate student led policy changes. - The Student Activities Council plans a variety of regular social programming for students including Tiger Den activities, traditional campus events, and special weekend activities.
-SAC endeavors to promote social and community development through quality and affordable activities that provide students opportunity for recreation, creative expression, interaction with popular culture from a Christian worldview, and exposure to diverse perspectives and people.
-Although

-- faculty sponsors work with SAC officers and representatives, it is the students' privilege and responsibility to plan, budget, and implement an extensive program. - The Student Body Chaplain of Community Outreach organizes student involvement in ministry opportunities both on campus and in the local community.
+Senate serves as the legislative body for SGA and meets regularly to hear student concerns and formulate student led policy changes. - The Campus Activities Board (CAB) plans a variety of regular social programming for students including Mudhole activities, traditional campus events, and special weekend activities.
+CAB endeavors to promote social and community development through quality and affordable activities that provide students opportunity for recreation, creative expression, interaction with popular culture from a Christian worldview, and exposure to diverse perspectives and people.
+Although faculty sponsors work with CAB officers and representatives, it is the students' privilege and responsibility to plan, budget, and implement an extensive program. - The Student Body Chaplain organizes student involvement in ministry opportunities both on campus and in the local community.
 These opportunities for community service build servant leadership and a coherent Christian worldview through practical and tangible experience.

-The Social Awareness Board seeks to educate students to reclaim God's intentions for creation and humanity through educational activities that move students toward informed reflection and compassionate action regarding social welfare, racial, political, economic, environmental, and other world issues. - The V.P. of Intramurals organizes weekly Intramural events and strives to foster healthy community through Intramural competition and promotes the development of the Core Four Model.
+Intramurals are organized often, and weekly Intramural events strive to foster healthy community through Intramural competition and promotes the development of the Core Four Model.